diixo/dbus/README.md

-## Short Descriptions
+## Short Description
-libdbus-1
+Release dbus-library.

-Contains API functions used to communicate with the D-Bus message bus.
+Patched for CommonAPI from http://dbus.freedesktop.org/releases/dbus.
+Contains API functions used to communicate with the DBus message bus.

 ## Build libdbus for Linux
 Should install before: